 A state trooper pulled up and parked in the middle of the feeder ramp, a line of traffic quickly backed-up behind her.

 “Don’t you know hitchhiking is dangerous.
 Don’t you know you could get killed.
 I ought to run you in.”

 I kept quiet but I could have told her the statistics.
 Freakonomics did a computer search on hitchhiking-related crime and found no significant correlation.
 Wandrly Magazine found a .0000089 percent of you getting raped or killed while hitchhiking.
 You’re more likely to stumble and kill yourself than die hitchhiking.
-There are no widespread injuries to drivers or hitchhikers in America today.
+There are no widespread injuries to drivers or hitchhikers in America today – here’s the California brain injury statistics.
 I have heard the myths but they are based on exceptions.

 As she checked my license on her squad car computer a driver behind her honked his horn.
 She stopped her license search, exited the squad car, went back to the driver and yelled at him from outside his driver’s side window.

 “You got a problem.
 You got a problem you want to talk about.
 Then you better stop honking that horn.”

 Another local police car maneuvered over the grass and pulled up too.
 He offered her his assistance.
 The two of them stood there with their emergency lights whirling, interviewing me as the traffic stood still.

 Later, she drove me to the next exit about 20 miles down the road.

 “Stop looking out the window, I know you’re looking another spot,” she said.
 “Hitchhiking is illegal in New York and if I catch you again I’m arresting you.”